skip navigation

 ARTICLE VI – COACH ELIGIBILITY

-Section 1 – All coaches must complete the USA Football coaching certification course and have completed and passed a league approved background check, as directed by the league board, to be able to coach in the LYF league at any level.
+Section 1 – All coaches must have completed and passed any coaching certification course and a league approved background check, as directed by the league board, to be eligible to coach in the LYF league at any level.

-Section 2 – All coaching certification and background checks must be on file with the league board prior to a coach being allowed to coach in practice or competition.
+Section 2 – All coaching certification and background checks must be on file with the league board prior to a coach being allowed to coach.

 Section 3 – Only league certified coaches are allowed on the sideline during competition.
 Failure to comply will result in a penalty by the officials.